 Hobbies: Wakeboarding, rock climbing, scuba diving and NASCAR races

-Veteran Ultimate Fighting Championship (UFC) fighter Donald “Cowboy” Cerrone, one of the most popular athletes in the sport’s history, currently is fighting in his second year in the welterweight division.
-Renowned for sporting his trademark cowboy hat outside the Octagon, Cerrone is a fan favorite and one of the most dynamic and popular personalities in the sport.
-He also is one of the most fully-sponsored, representing Budweiser, Bad Boy Buggies, E-Z-GO, FRAM and Monster Energy.
+Veteran Ultimate Fighting Championship (UFC) fighter Donald “Cowboy” Cerrone, one of the most popular athletes in the sport’s history, currently is fighting in the lightweight division.
+Renowned for his trademark cowboy hat outside the Octagon, Cerrone is a fan favorite and one of the most dynamic and popular UFC personalities.
+He also is one of the most fully sponsored, representing Budweiser, Monster Energy, E-Z-GO, Harley Davidson, Henry Rifles, Onnit and Sheath Underwear.

 Training out of Albuquerque, N.M., Cerrone has fought professionally since 2006.
-He boasts a 32-8-0, 1NC record in his professional Mixed Martial Arts (MMA) career, and a 25-8-0, 1NC UFC record since joining the biggest MMA organization in October 2010 when the UFC merged with the World Extreme Cagefighting (WEC).
+He joined the UFC, the biggest Mixed Martial Arts (MMA) organization, in October when the UFC merged with the World Extreme Cagefighting (WEC).
 Prior to the merger, the 6’1” fighter enjoyed great success honing his skills as a WEC and Ring of Fire kickboxing competitor, amassing an impressive 13-3-0, 1NC record during this nearly five-year building phase of his career.
 In addition, Cerrone holds the record for most post-fight bonuses (Fight/Performance of the Night and Knockout/Submissions of the Night) to-date in UFC/WEC history with 18.
 He also had the privilege of competing in UFC Fight Night in Denver, which marked the 25th anniversary of the UFC, on Nov.
 10, 2018.
 Fighting in the welterweight division, Cerrone defeated Mike Perry in the match held at the site of the sport’s debut 25 years before.